davidislip/support_vector_risk_machine/README.md

 After that, apply the data processing routines in notebooks 1.
 Data_S&P and 2.
 Data_ETF

-The Experiments notebook showcases how to run the Card-MVO (cardinality-constrained optimization) and the SVM-MVO model.
+The Experiments notebook runs the financial performance experiments for the Card-MVO (cardinality-constrained optimization) and the SVM-MVO model.

-The SingleInstance notebook produces the plots for the single instances demonstration
+The SingleInstance notebook produces the plots for the single instance demonstration in Section 4.1 of the paper.

-The Results notebook analyzes the output of the Experiments
+The Results notebook analyzes the output of the Experiments.

 The Results Gaps and Times notebook analyzes the runtimes and optimality gaps.